 Found throughout Europe, where it has a long history of use as a medicinal plant, chamomile grows wild in fields along roadsides and is cultivated in gardens.
 Commercial cultivation occurs in New Zealand and on a smaller scale in Australia.

 The bitter taste of chamomile is due to a substance called ses-quit-er-penoid lactones.
 Its essential oil contains azulene, bisabols, and flavonoids that give the herb its anti-inflammatory, anti-spasmodic and smooth muscle-relaxing properties, particularly in the gastrointestinal tract.

 Chamomile has been used for centuries as a medicinal plant, mostly for digestive disorders, where it acts to soothe inflamed or irritated gastrointestinal tissue and reduce spasm of griping pain.
 It is also used as a mild sedative.

-The essential oil has anti-inflammatory effect on mucous membranes, and may help to reduce histamine-induced allergic reactions.
+The essential oil has an anti-inflammatory effect on mucous membranes and may help to reduce histamine-induced allergic reactions.
 A chamomile steam inhalation may help to ease sinusitis, asthma, hay fever and bronchitis.

 The anti-inflammatory and anti-spasmodic properties of chamomile make it a good remedy for stomach aches and period pain.

-The Herbalist and Chittaway Pharmacy makes a herbal compound that contains chamomile, peppermint and medowsweet and is used treat a range of gastrointestinal complaints such as bloating, indigestion, abdominal discomfort and nausea.
+The Herbalist and Chittaway Pharmacy makes a herbal compound that contains chamomile, peppermint, and meadowsweet and is used treat a range of gastrointestinal complaints such as bloating, indigestion, abdominal discomfort, and nausea.
 Come in and talk to our herbalist about how herbs can help you.